Welcome to the Spring Creek Horse Rescue,

 Horses Ready to Adopt

 Please note that this list may not be complete and we may have horses that are currently undergoing rehabilitation that will be ready to adopt soon.
-Feel free to contact us at any time to enquire about other horses or to be placed on our waiting list.
+Feel free to contact us at any time to inquire about other horses or to be placed on our waiting list.

 Lightning is a four-year-old, Poco Bueno, Sorrel filly.
 Lightning is very outgoing and brave, and has a strong personality.
 She will go anywhere and do anything.
 She is started under saddle.